John Brooks (soccer, born 1993): VfL Wolfsburg

 On May 31, 2017, Brooks signed with fellow Bundesliga club VfL Wolfsburg.
 The reported €20 million transfer fee was a record for an American soccer player at the time, later broken by Christian Pulisic's €64 million transfer to Chelsea in 2019.
 He made his debut on August 13 in the first round of the DFB-Pokal away to fourth-tier Eintracht Norderstedt, but suffered a torn thigh tendon and was substituted in the first half of the 1–0 win, being ruled out for the next three months.
 On October 28, he returned to the team to start on his league debut for the club, a 1–1 draw at Schalke 04.
 Affected by injury all through his first season at the Volkswagen Arena, Brooks totaled just ten appearances before playing the full 180 minutes of the 4–1 playoff win over Holstein Kiel that kept his team in the Bundesliga for the following season.

 On March 2, 2022, it was confirmed that Brooks would leave Wolfsburg at the end of the season.

 Benfica

 On September 1, 2022, Brooks signed a one-year contract with Primeira Liga side Benfica on a free transfer.
 He made his Primeira Liga debut on September 18, replacing António Silva in the 89th minute in the 5–0 home win over Marítimo.

-1899 Hoffenheim
+TSG Hoffenheim

-On 26 January 2023, Brooks returned to the Bundesliga, signing a two-year contract with 1899 Hoffenheim, for a reported fee of €500,000.
+On January 26, 2023, Brooks returned to the Bundesliga, signing a two-year contract with TSG Hoffenheim, for a reported fee of €500,000.

+Brooks left Hoffenheim at the end of the 2023–24 season.

+Return to Hertha BSC

+On August 29, 2024, Brooks returned to Hertha BSC on a two-season contract.